 ods listing close;

 Other output desinations work similarly.
-For MS Word and Adobe Acrobat documents, there is no gpath
+For MS Word and Adobe Acrobat documents, there is no gpath option because graphs are included in the primary file.

 ods rtf file="SaveSASOutput\example.rtf"; /* MS-Word format */